Sustainability Tracking & Metrics

 - Emissions per student have decreased by 22%.

-- GHGs emitted per square foot of building space have dropped over 24%.
+- GHGs emitted per 1000 square feet of building space have dropped over 24%.

 More information about Vanderbilt’s Greenhouse Gas Emissions can be found on the SustainVU Greenhouse Gas web page.

 The nature of activities that take place on Vanderbilt’s campus, being highly research oriented and having a major Level 1 Trauma Medical Center and Children’s Hospital, requires that VU be powered by reliable, uninterruptable energy supply 24 hours a day, 7 days a week, 365 days per year, especially in the event of a widespread emergency or loss of power in the Nashville community.
 Because of the emergency needs required by our Medical Center, Vanderbilt has an on-campus power plant.
 Vanderbilt has made great strides in reducing its electricity use to conserve natural resources and save money.
 Since 2006, electricity use per square foot of building space has decreased more than 4.6%.

 Since 2006, water consumption at Vanderbilt has dropped by almost 33% – that’s more than 568 million gallons of water that is now saved each year!
 Water use per square foot of building space has decreased over 40% during this same time period.
 Major water conservation projects at Vanderbilt include:

 - The majority of restrooms having undergone complete water conservation retrofits, including installation of low-flow faucets and fixtures.